Ernest Manning

-Manning's son, Preston Manning, was the founder and leader of the Reform Party of Canada, a right-wing populist party based on Western Canadian conservative values.
-He served as the leader of the Official Opposition from 1997 to 2000.
+Manning's son, Preston Manning, was the founder and leader of the Reform Party of Canada who served as the federal leader of the Official Opposition from 1997 to 2000.

 Early life and career

 Manning was born in Carnduff, Saskatchewan, in 1908 to George Henry Manning (1872–1956) and Elizabeth Mara Dixon (1870–1949).
 George had immigrated from England in 1900 and was followed by his fiancé in 1903.
 Their Carnduff homestead being inadequate, they moved to a new one in Rosetown, Saskatchewan, in 1909.
 In his childhood, Ernest was not especially religious and only occasionally attended a Methodist church in town.